flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetContainerPolicy
-### Retrieves the access policy for the specified container.
-For information about the data that is included in an access policy, see the <a href="https://aws.amazon.com/documentation/iam/">AWS Identity and Access Management User Guide</a>.
+> Retrieves the access policy for the specified container.
+For information about the data that is included in an access policy, see the <a href="https://aws.amazon.com/documentation/iam/">AWS Identity and Access Management User Guide</a>.<br/>

 #### Input Parameters
 * `Action` - _required_